 Materials that change color with pressure

-OliKrom is the leader in custom piezo-chromic materials.
+OliKrom is the industrial leader in custom materials that change colors under pressure.

-A piezochromic coating (from the Greek piezô "to press, to squeeze" and chromos "the color") is by definition made of a pigment/dye whose optical transitions change according to macroscopic mechanical stimuli (pressure, shock, impact).
-By experience, we know that there is still a significant gap between the market expectations and the technological maturity acquired by piezochromic compounds.
+A piezochromic coating (from the Greek piezô "to press, to squeeze" and chromos "the color") is by definition made of a pigment/dye whose optical properties change according to macroscopic mechanical stimuli (pressure, shock, impact).
+By experience, we know that there is still a significant gap between the market expectations and the technological maturity acquired by piezochromic materials.

 As soon as you give us a request, our teams study your specifications, your industrial environment, your regulatory and economic constraints, etc.